chenzhuo1011/libri_css/README.md

 ### Task (utterance-wise evaluation)

-The data stucture is the same as the continuous evaluation, organized by meeting, where each utterance in the meeting are pre-segmented with ground truth boundary information.
+The data stucture is the same as the continuous evaluation, organized by mini session, where each utterance in the mini session is pre-segmented with ground truth boundary information.

-The utterance-wise evaluation transcribe each utterance individually,as did in most speech separation/enhancement task, when multiple separation result are generated for one input mix utterance, the permutation with lowest wer will be picked as the final result
+The utterance-wise evaluation transcribes each utterance individually.
+As with many existing speech separation/enhancement tasks, when multiple separation results are generated for one input utterance mixture, the transcription result with the lowest WER is picked as the final result.